sawindya/Group12/README.md

        x = "Amino Acid",
        y = "Frequency") +
   theme_minimal()
+#check_fasta_format reads the 10 lines of the FASTA file and its format is verified.
+The sign > is used to indicate the head of the sequence which is then followed by the amini acid sequence#
+# get_base_frequencies calculates the A, T, G and C in the nucleotide sequence that is in the FASTA file.
+Both E. coli and Tetrasphaera FASTA files are  calculated for their base counts and added to a data frame for the purpose of comparison
+#printing the base frequencies shows how the comparison is made.
+#The code generates a bar plot using ggplot2 with DNA bases as A, T, G, and C on the x-axis and values of frequencies on the y-axis.
+The fill aesthetic is used to discern between the two organisms, namely E. coli and Tetrasphaera.
+The position_dodge() separates the bars from each other for every organism.
+In the below code, scale_fill_manual() function is used to set the custom color of E. coli and Tetrasphaera bars in custom colors.

 #As differences between two organisms nucleotide frequency data indicates a somewhat similar distribution in both organisms, but with Escherichia coli having a slightly higher proportion of adenine (A) and guanine (G) than Tetrasphaera sp.
 This could reflect variations in either genomic structure or evolutionary adaptation to their respective ecological niches.Regarding amino acid frequencies, their profiles show that even though the two organisms have a high percentage of "Others," signifying the variety of amino acids in them, E. While colicoli tends to have slightly higher frequencies of leucine (Leu) and alanine (Ala), this may be in regard to its more complex metabolic function and cellular machinery.
 For the Tetrasphaera, a slight lower frequency of some amino acids may be indicative of the deployment of yet another group of functional proteins, tailored to ecological functions#.
 ```
 # Question 5